 As with any location in Ontario, ticks may be present at Red Wolf Camp.
 We do our best to teach tick awareness in a positive and clear way.
-We will have a private tick-check station with mirrors, and teens will be supported to check for ticks every day.
-It is critical to make sure that teens know how important it is to thoroughly check their bodies and to feel comfortable asking for assistance from a staff.
-Please prepare your teen to ask for help if they need it.
-They must ask for help from a same-gendered staff and have the suspected tick confirmed.
+We will have a private tick-check station with mirrors, and children will be supported to check for ticks every day.
+It is critical to make sure that children know how important it is to thoroughly check their bodies and to feel comfortable asking for assistance from a staff.
+Please prepare your child to ask for help if they need it.
+They must ask for help from staff and have the suspected tick confirmed.